bryanerayner/FutureproofNg1.3/tutorial/step3.md

 		// Public function - loadCartData()
 		this.loadCartData = function () {/* ... */};

+		/* More Functions */
     }]);

-If you've written an Angular service before, you're likely already following patterns related to accesibility.
+If you've written an Angular service before, you're likely already following patterns to keep things public and private.
 Variables which are defined in the body of the function are private.
 Variables which are attached to the function using the 'this' keyword (for example, ths.loadCartData) are public.
 Some authors of Angular services choose to expose the service in the following fashion:

 	module.service('SomeService', function(){